godotengine/godot-docs/classes/class_treeitem.rst

 :ref:`TreeCellMode<enum_TreeItem_TreeCellMode>` **CELL_MODE_CHECK** = ``1``

-Cell shows a checkbox, optionally with text.
+Cell shows a checkbox, optionally with text and an icon.
 The checkbox can be pressed, released, or indeterminate (via :ref:`set_indeterminate<class_TreeItem_method_set_indeterminate>`).
 The checkbox can't be clicked unless the cell is editable.

 .. _class_TreeItem_constant_CELL_MODE_RANGE: